 Cricket Media publishes several literary magazines for children, including Babybug, Ladybug, Spider, and Cricket.
 They also publish nonfiction magazines: Click, Ask, Muse, Cobblestone, DIG Into History, and Faces.

 Each of these magazines has a different focus and targets specific age groups.
+Fore more details on each, check out this post.
 Cricket media pays well (.25 or more per word, and $3 per line for poetry).
 The best way to pitch any of the Cricket Media magazines is to become very familiar with each of them.

 You can read more about each magazine here, and read the full writer’s guidelines here.
 Responding to open calls for submissions also gives you a higher chance of being accepted, so make sure to review those on the writer’s guidelines.